jdriesch/CMS_xycorr/README.md

 `pyhton3 get_xy_corrs.py -Y 2022_Summer22 -S`

 The snapshots are automatically saved in your EOS userspace.
 You can change that in the corresponding entry in `inputs/config/paths.py`.
-Often the snapshots will be corrupted or not contain any events.
-Therefore, an automatic check is performed when running the same again.
-You will be prompted whether you wish to delete the corrupted files.
-The statistics for the calculation should suffice even if many files are corrupted.
-If all files are broken, you can check the logs in `results/condor/{version}/{year}/{dtmc}/logs/`.

 ## 2. Histograms